SillyProphet/BuffoonAPI/README.md

 Hello!
 This is the Main Repository for the Isle of Buffoons API!
+This is currently being developed alongside my social media called "IsleOfBuffoons," where you can draw your posts and view others as islands in an ocean.